NiloferMubeen/Project8---Car_Price_Prediction-CARSDEKHO-/README.md

 ![image](https://github.com/NiloferMubeen/Project8---Car_Price_Prediction-CARSDEKHO-/assets/143819770/fb9a036d-ba6a-4853-ba2e-4531766947ab)

 # HyperParameter Tuning
 Comparitively the Random Forest Model gave a better R2 score.
 Hence after HyperParameter tuning the model using the Random Search CV, the model's r2 score increased and the MSE decreased to some extent.
+The model was then saved as a pickle file and was deployed using Streamlit Apllication to predict the Prices.